Detoxification

 A person who wants to quit using drugs or alcohol can find themselves in a kind of trap.
 They know they should stop using substances that are having increasingly negative impacts on their life and health.
 They find that efforts to stop using those substances also lead to negative impacts on their life and health.
 It is the kind of situation for which the phrase “stuck between a rock and a hard place” was coined.

-This is where medically-assisted detoxification comes in.
-At Waypoint Recovery Center, we provide personalized, medically-assisted detox for alcohol, opiates (like oxycodone, hydrocodone, and fentanyl among others), and benzodiazepines (often called “benzos” and including alprazolam/Xanax, clonazepam/Klonopin, and diazepam/Valium).
+This is where medically assisted detoxification comes in.
+At Waypoint Recovery Center, we provide personalized, medically assisted detox for alcohol, opiates (like oxycodone, hydrocodone, and fentanyl among others), and benzodiazepines (often called “benzos” and including alprazolam/Xanax, clonazepam/Klonopin, and diazepam/Valium).

-The detoxification process helps a person weather the storm of withdrawal symptoms so that they do not go back to drugs or alcohol before they have the opportunity to pursue a full course of treatment for their substance use disorder.
+The detoxification process helps a person weather the storm of withdrawal symptoms so that they do not go back to drugs or alcohol before they can pursue a full course of treatment for their substance use disorder.
 But that does not mean there are no challenges to face during the detox process.
 In fact, the Waypoint medical team constantly monitors those we serve for a range of symptoms that might indicate a need for intervention.
-Those symptoms may include (but are not necessarily limited to):

 • The onset of feelings of anger, aggression, anxiety, and/or suicidal tendencies